yirkajk/yirkajk.github.io/README.md

 ***

 I am an aspiring quantum computing researcher currently applying to Ph.D. positions.
-I'm also seeking either industry or academic positions for spring and summer of 2019.
+I'm also seeking either industry or academic positions for the spring and summer of 2019.

 #### Research Interests
 Quantum computing: what can quantum computers do, what can't they do, and the structure that creates those differences.

-Specific areas I'm interested in include: quantum computational complexity, algorithms, optimization, and connections to applications.
+Specific areas I'm interested in include quantum computational complexity, algorithms, optimization, and connections to applications.

-I'm still open to learning about a wide variety of topics.
-I hope to refine my research interests as I pursue a Ph.D.

 While my interests are mostly theoretical, I also find motivation in efforts to develop and apply quantum computers.
 I would be interested in gaining experience with this type of work during the spring and summer of 2019.